Bonsai: Intentional and Personalized Social Media Feeds: : Design and System

 \textit{Users set and adjust feed goals without specialized vocabulary or interfaces.} The interface between users and the feed algorithm should be simple, flexible, and expressive.
 Lowering the cost of articulation broadens \textit{who} can personalize feeds and reduces drift toward opaque defaults.
 This design goal draws on HCI systems (\S\ref{rw:control}) that show lightweight, accessible interventions are effective in helping people regulate their technology use~\cite{hinikerMyTimeDesigningEvaluating2016,gruningDirectingSmartphoneUse2023,koNUGUGroupbasedIntervention2015}.
-Controllability is also important to ensure intent fidelity, as increasing the flexibility and ease with which users specify their intentions ensures alignment between intention and feed.
+Ease of use is also important to ensure intent fidelity, as increasing the flexibility and ease with which users specify their intentions ensures alignment between intention and feed.

-\subsubsection{\textbf{Procedural transparency.}}
+\subsubsection{{Procedural transparency.}}

 \textit{The feed creation process is procedurally transparent.} Users should clearly understand the process by which their feed is generated, and how different aspects of the configuration impact the resulting feed.
 This design goal builds on research (\S\ref{rw:transparency}) showing that people frequently misunderstand how feeds operate and consequently miscalibrate their trust or behavior~\cite{eslami2016first,rader2015understanding}, as well as on scholarship critiquing “black-box” notions of transparency and urging attention to the processes through which systems operate~\cite{ananny2018seeing}.
-Transparency is essential to make controllability meaningful: only when users understand how their input shapes outputs can they refine and trust the system.
+Procedural transparency is essential to making the system easy to use: only when users understand how their input shapes the system's outputs can they refine and trust it.